 There are five physical fitness tests that will be given in one day as a battery of tests.

 This measures aerobic power or cardiovascular endurance (the ability to have stamina over time).
-The test consists of running / walking 1.5 miles as fast as possible.
-You must complete the 1.5 miles in 15:44 minutes or less to pass.
+The test consists of running / walking as fast as possible the distance of 1.5 miles.

 This measures the muscular endurance of the upper body.
-The test consists of doing 25 push-ups from the front, lean, and rest position with no time limit.
-You must rest in the up position and if at anytime your knee touches the ground the exercise is stopped an no additional reps will be allowed.
+The test consists of doing as many push-ups from the front, lean, and rest position with no time limit.

 This measures the abdominal or trunk muscular endurance.
-Laying on the ground you will be given one minute to complete 30 bent-leg sit-ups.
-You may rest in the up position but not lying down on the ground.
+Laying on the ground you will be given one minute to do as many bent-leg sit-ups as you can.

 You will be given the tests in the following sequence.
 There will be rest periods between each event.
 Each test is scored separately and you must meet the standard on each and every test.
 The standards are as follows: